 Then I started to suspect that the medicine was making me sick when, on one of those rare occasions, I had a stout at a local brewpub.
 The dermatologist assured me that was impossible.
 I was also spending a lot of money on the pills and creams.
 I started to lose faith that the treatment prescribed by the dermatologist was sustainable.

 It was about this time that I started running my own health experiments with intermittent fasting and cold weather exposure.
 In the spirit of self-experimentation, I decided I would figure out the minimum dose among all the medicines that could get me the most results with my rosacea.
 I quickly discovered that the $7 cream was the only thing needed and it was only necessary maybe 2-3 times a month.
 Everything else was wasted money.

 Photo by Charles Kaiser

 When I cut bread and alcohol out of my diet, I didn’t need any medication.
 Not even the cream.
 Never once did the dermatologist ever bring up the idea that changing my diet could cure my rosacea.
 Now I know that I could have saved a few hundred dollars by running my own tests.

 I’m not a doctor, but I know enough now to recognize that the body is trying to tell us something when our skin gets inflamed.
-Be it rosacea, acne, a rash or a sunburn.
-The body is signalling that something is wrong.
+Be it rosacea, acne, a rash, or a sunburn.
+The body is signaling that something is wrong.
 Discovering if there is an external or internal toxin should be the first avenue of investigation.
 I am fortunate that I stumbled onto the solution and was able to stop masking the symptoms with pills and creams.